 These maps display important changes for the Okanagan Valley—home of the highest density of wineries in British Columbia and the majority of vineyard acreage.
-Models predict higher maximum temperatures during summer, as well as decreases in precipitation, which could affect the life cycle, quality, and type of winegrape grown.
+Models predict higher maximum temperatures during summer and decreases in precipitation, which could affect the life cycle, quality, and type of winegrape grown.

 Having data on the changing climate can help winegrowers better prepare for what may come.
 We leverage predictions from General Circulation Models (GCMs), created by climate scientists worldwide.
 These models are designed to predict how environments are likely to change using fundamental models of our physical and biological systems to project future temperatures, precipitation, and other variables (such as fog and clouds) for different greenhouse gas emission scenarios.

 Currently, each scenario is categorized by what are called ‘Representative Concentration Pathways,’ that try to summarize how emissions change through 2100.
 We used RCP 8.5 (a higher emissions scenario, which is slightly worse than our current trajectory today) to generate the data shown in the maps.
 One of the biggest sources of uncertainty in our work is the emissions scenario, thus we hope the projections shown here for the end of the century will not be the realized future.
 However, models across almost all scenarios converge on similar estimates for the next several decades.